 Plug and play.

 If you're reading this, I probably don't need to talk to you about the reactive manifesto or the Reactive Streams initiative.
 The terms are fancy but they lay down powerful principles, which have been proven and sent to production in many many many places.
 The idea is simple: water tap, pipes, sink, plug all and go.
 Except we call those data sources, transformers and data sinks.

-This course is for Scala & Akka developer who wants to write scalable asynchronous data pipelines quickly.
-The interwebz use some fancy terms for this skill, such as "fast data" or "reactive", but I'll put it this way:
+This course is for the Scala & Akka developer who wants to write scalable asynchronous data pipelines quickly, also known as "fast data" or "reactive" systems.